vladimir-xaro/modal/README.md

 # @xaro/modal

 TS Modal library with animations, transitions and events
-> This is an <span style="color:red">*alpha*</span> version of the package and some configuration properties are not implemented or may not work.
+> This is an **alpha** version of the package and some configuration properties are not implemented or may not work.
 > The names and meanings of configuration properties are subject to change in the future.

 ## Usage